-The Culture of Medicine Lab is run by Prof. Vania Smith-Oka.
-Undergraduate students work alongside the professor and graduate students on questions of obstetric violence, doctor decision-making, medical training, hospital culture, and many other topics.
-Students interested in joining the lab should email Prof. Smith-Oka.
+In the Culture of Medicine Lab, undergraduate students work alongside Prof. Vania Smith-Oka and graduate students on questions of obstetric violence, doctor decision-making, medical training, hospital culture, and many other topics.
+Students interested in joining the lab should email Prof. Vania Smith-Oka.

 This lab contains the equipment needed for the preparation samples for the analysis of stable C & N isotopes for understanding prehistoric nutrition and isotopic ecology, fluoride dating of bone, and ESR (electron spin resonance) of burned organic material for determining thermal history.
 Full collagen extraction facilities are available, as is a chemical fume hood, two centrifuges, 2 ovens, and a lyophilizer.